 - ¼ teaspoon salt, or to taste

 - ½ to 1 tablespoon fancy molasses, depending on how sweet you like things

 - The day you are ready to make the boiled beans, remove beans from water.
-I like to give them another rinse with fresh, cold water.
+Give them another rinse with fresh, cold water.
 Drain.

 - Cover (with lid slightly ajar) and cook for 60 to 75 minutes or until beans have mostly softened (they were done to my likeness at 60 minutes).
 Remove whole onion.

 - After beans have mostly softened, add remaining chopped onion, celery, carrots, turnip and ½ teaspoon of black pepper.
 At this point you can sprinkle the vegetables with some salt (about ¼ teaspoon if you like).

 - Add another 1 to 2 cups of water.
 Bring up to a simmer again (the temperature will drop when you add water) and cook for another 25 to 30 minutes or until the beans are cooked through and the veggies are tender.